tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases the above sections ""
+  - expand in much more details with bold high-light quotes/phrases the above sections "# **PART VII – SCHOOL SELECTION (THIS IS WHERE MOST FAIL)**

+## **14. Choose Schools Backward**

+Process:

+1. invert from what life-style you want when you're in 40s and work backward on what degree can support that life-style
+2. Decide **debt-free budget**
+3. Identify schools within that number and rank them based on the best support/fit for the career/degree you need to take
+4. Compare ROI, not prestige

+---

+## **15. Community College as a Weapon**

+* First 2 years at fraction of cost
+* Same core credits
+* Transfer strategically

+> **Same degree.
+Less debt.
+Smarter path.**

+---

+## **16. In-State Public Universities**

+* Lower tuition
+* More scholarships
+* Better financial transparency

+---

+## **17. Private Colleges (When They Make Sense)**

+* Only if:

+  * Scholarships close the gap
+  * Net price beats public option
+* Sticker price ≠ real price
+"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please